Guide

 - Indesit F18 is a control or communication error and usually needs much less DIY troubleshooting than a blocked-filter fault.

 If your code clears after one safe external check, monitor the next cycle carefully.
 If it returns immediately, keep the washer off and use the specific page for that code rather than repeating resets.
-For broader first-step guidance, see How to Reset a Washing Machine and Why Your Washing Machine Won't Drain.
+For broader first-step guidance, see How to Reset a Washing Machine, Why Your Washing Machine Won't Drain, and Common Washing Machine Error Codes in Singapore Homes.

 Common drainage fault codes